 We are particularly looking forward to the launch of Ceasers in PA.
 The casino made a seamless expansion into online sports betting in 2019.
 Pennsylvania really looks like the only state that could compete with NJ this year.

-There are a host of exciting sportsbooks in West Virginia that are expected to set up in 2020 including BetStars and 888Sport.
-All of these are huge names and suggest that the sportsbooks are taking West Virginia very seriously.
+There are a host of exciting sportsbooks in West Virginia that are expected to set up in 2020 including 888Sport.
+All of these are huge names and suggest that the online sports betting industry is taking West Virginia very seriously.

 Indiana will be an exciting state to watch.
 Currently, they have three online sportsbooks FanDuel, DraftKings and BetRivers.
 We expect many more in 2020.